Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

    * It expresses the resources used by an algorithm <mark>at most</mark>.
    * e.g. the worst-case time complexity for a simple linear search on a list is $n$ and occurs when the desired element is the last element of the list or is not in the list.
    * Worst-case analysis gives a *safe* analysis (the worst case is never underestimated), but one which can be overly *pessimistic*, since there may be no (realistic) input that would take this many steps.
-   * Generally, when "complexity" is used without being further specified, this is the worst-case time complexity that is considered.
+   * Generally, when "complexity" is used without being further specified, this is the worst-case computational complexity that is considered.
 2. 🟢 **Average-case complexity**: is the average of the complexity over all inputs of size $n$.
    * It expresses the resources used by an algorithm <mark>on average</mark>.
    * Average-case analysis requires a notion of an "average" input to an algorithm, which leads to the problem of devising a probability distribution over inputs.